Introduction

 Revelation 20:6 – “Blessed and holy is he that hath part in the first resurrection: over such the second death hath no power, but they shall be priests of God and of Christ, and shall reign with him a thousand years.“

 In the Book of Revelation, we find mention of a second death.
 Regarding this, the Scriptures state that the group of saved people who will be resurrected at the time of Jesus’ second coming will not experience it.
-Only those whose names are not written in the Book of Life will receive it:
+Only those whose names are not written in the Book of Life will face it:

 Revelation 20:14 – “And death and Hades were cast into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone was not found written in the Book of Life, he was cast into the lake of fire.”